This post may contain affiliate links. Please read my disclosure policy for information.

 Prepare for many hours on the couch, 30 hours a week or so if you breastfeed exclusively.
 It might seem very boring if you’re used to be active, but it can be quite nice too.

-Watch TV, surf the Internet, solve a Suduko, read a book, talk with friends on the phone, sleep or whatever.
+Watch TV, surf the Internet, play Candy Crush, read a book, talk with friends on the phone, sleep or whatever.
 It can be really nice to just relax if you decide that this is your job right now.

-Personally, I read a lot of magazines while breastfeeding, especially when I was a first time mom.
+Personally, I read a lot of magazines while breastfeeding, especially when I was a first-time mom.
 It’s a nice thing to do, you get a bit of entertainment and it doesn’t really matter (as with a book) if you are disturbed.
+I also tried answering online surveys for cash, and you can read about what I did wrong and right here.

 And remember that breastfeeding is practical in the sense that you have the food readily available all the time.
 No sterilizing bottles, heating water, buying formula etc.